Frequently Asked Questions about Therapy - and some answers!

 We all experience problems and some would say that a life without problems and challenges would be very dull indeed.
 There may be times though when either we have too many problems and feel overwhelmed, or else feel that we simply cannot cope with things as well as we could.

 Change, loss, a sense of failure, conflict, or perhaps an awareness of the passage of time in our life, can all trigger a sense that we aren't coping.
-Alternatively, there may be a specific problem, like stress at work, a difficult relationship, lack of money or a loved one who is ill.
+Alternatively, there may be a specific problem, like stress or bullying at work, a difficult relationship, lack of money or a loved one who is ill.

 The result can be increased nervousness (anxiety), depression, insomnia (sleeplessness), low energy, irritability and a range of physical health problems like headaches, aching limbs or gastrointestinal ('tummy') problems.